Ruhul3377/Ruhul3377/README.md

 **Ruhul3377/Ruhul3377** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->

+- 🔭 I’m currently working on Explainable AI, Transformaer Learning
+- 🌱 I’m currently learning Deep Learning, Machine Learning, Data Science
+- 👯 I’m looking to collaborate on Data Fusion and Self Automations.
+- 🤔 I’m looking for help with AI projects
+- 💬 Ask me about AI, CNN, RNN, NLP
+- 📫 How to reach me: me: [Linkdin](https://www.linkedin.com/in/ruhul3377/)
+- 😄 Pronouns: Md Ruhul Amin(Tanis)
+- ⚡ Fun fact: Fly To DREAM but it's so far way!